I was never here to hunt | Harteveld 2025*

 An unexamined life is not worth living

-Subscribe to this blog for my letters to Sara, and my 1997 diary.
+Subscribe to this blog for my letters to Sara, the series Harteveld 2025* and the Behind the Scenes of my year 1990 project.

 The subscription button is on this page, most likely on the top right.